RajatJangra2653/dp-420-cosmos-db-dev/instructions/07-sdk-batch.md

 ## Lab objectives

 In this lab, you will complete the following tasks:
-- Task 1: Use an Azure Cosmos DB NoSQL API account and configure the SDK project.
+- Task 1: Create an Azure Cosmos DB for NoSQL account and configure the SDK project
 - Task 2: Creating a transactional batch.
 - Task 3: Creating an errant transactional batch.